-Greinner, Tigers pounce on Twins bullpen for 10-8 win
+Greiner, Tigers pounce on Twins bullpen for 10-8 win

 Rosario homered in the eighth.

 Tigers starter Casey Mize gave up three runs on five hits and two walks in four innings.
+GAME BALL

+Funkhouser said he kept a game ball from his first career win Sunday, but noted that he might have to battle Garcia for the lineup card since Garcia notched his first save.

+“It was a pretty good feeling,” Funkhouser said of his first win.

 ROSTER MOVE